Dr. Shirley's History Pages - Part 6

 580-570 BC

 Solon reformed Athenian constitution and the laws, created law courts.
 Solon divided Athenian citizens into four property classes and established the Council of 400, composed of 100 members from each of the four Athenian hereditary tribes, with nine archons to administer the state.
-Archons, members of top property class, were chosen by lot out of candidates selected by tribes.
+Archons, members of the top property class, were chosen by lot out of candidates selected by tribes.
 Members of the top three tribes could bear arms if they had weapons.
-All four classes were included in the Athenian assembly and as jurors
+All four classes were included in the Athenian assembly and could act as jurors

 560-546 BC